 The Witcher Season 2 Release Date

-Netflix hasn't announced an official release date for The Witcher Season 2 yet, but fans can expect the new episodes to be released sometime in 2021.
+Netflix has announced that The Witcher Season 2 will be released on December 17, 2021.
 Production was delayed due to COVID-19, but Netflix confirmed that filming resumed on August 17, 2020.
 Cavill suffered a minor injury on the set of The Witcher Season 2, but production continued.
-According to TechRadar, special effects company Platige Image is scheduled to turn in all work on the show by July 2021, meaning that Season 2 could be released as early as August 2021.
+According to TechRadar, special effects company Platige Image is scheduled to turn in all work on the show by July 2021, so the show should be ready to premiere by December.